 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether Secure Surf virus has been completely removed
+Verify whether Secure Surf hijacker has been completely removed